Call for Art! Small Works VII

 Outreach and Art Education with Immigrants & Refugees

 In collaboration with the International Institute, Webster Arts has launched an art program for refugees and immigrants in the St. Louis area.
-There will be six total sessions, ending mid-April.
 Webster Arts believes that art can elevate the human spirit, reduce stress, and bridge communication gaps.
-Two sessions of the program have been completed, with over 50 people participating, including 3 teaching artists and 9 volunteers from Webster Arts.
+More than 50 people from Bhutan, the Democratic Republic of Congo, Syria, Afghanistan, and Vietnam participated in the first six-week session that ended in April.

 Participants had the chance to work with clay, mono printing on fiber and paper, drawing, and watercolors painting.
 Funding was made possible through a grant from the Trio Foundation of St. Louis.